So you want to set up a new Laravel Install? Correct? Right ok so let's begin.....

 First and foremost what does our server need to run the framework, as it stands the current Laravel docs have a wonderful little list as follows:PHP >= 5.6.4 OpenSSL PHP Extension PDO PHP Extension Mbstring PHP Extension Tokenizer PHP Extension XML PHP Extension

 So now we have that installed lets crack on with Laravel!
-But a quick note here, I mist say their are other ways to install a fresh Laravel install, I have just found composer to be the best way.
+But a quick note here, I must say there are other ways to install a fresh Laravel install, I've just found composer to be the best way.
 Should you wish to use homestead or some other way check out out the Laravel Docs.

 Right so here we go!

-Now we are in there and composer is installed or we need to do is write the following:
+Now we are in there and composer is installed all we need to do is write the following:

 composer global require "laravel/installer"

-What this line is actually doing is just telling our global composer install that we want Laravel to be install and open to composer on a global level.
+What this line is actually doing is just telling our global composer install that we want Laravel to be installed and open to composer on a global level.

 composer create-project --prefer-dist laravel/laravel blog

 So this line above is saying composer go create me a laravel project with the latest version called blog.
 Does that make sense?
 So if you wanted a project called Happy Dogs life you would go for something like this: